 PLEASE READ THE FOLLOWING TERMS CAREFULLY.
-YOU MUST ACCEPT THE FLYWIRE INVOICING TERMS IN ORDER TO USE THE INVOICING SERVICE.
-BY USING THE INVOICING SERVICE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FLYWIRE INVOICING TERMS.
+BY CHECKING THE BOX, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FLYWIRE INVOICING TERMS.
 If you are not eligible, or do not agree to the Flywire Invoicing Terms, then you do not have our permission to use the Invoicing Service.

 These Flywire Invoicing Terms provide that all disputes between you and Flywire will be resolved by BINDING ARBITRATION.
 YOU AGREE TO GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under this contract, except for matters that may be taken to small claims court.
 Your rights will be determined by a NEUTRAL ARBITRATOR and NOT a judge or jury, and your claims cannot be brought as a class action.
 Please review Section 19 (“Dispute Resolution and Arbitration”) for the details regarding your agreement to arbitrate any disputes with Flywire.